marcinkieruzel/react_course/6_context/README.md

 # Eredivisie

-1. Naszym celem jest stworzenie tabeli ligowej.
+1. Our goal is to create a league table.
-2. Stwórz Context aby przechować dane z komponentu `Home`.
+2. Create a Context to store data from the `Home` component.
-3. Upewenij się, że dane są odpowiednio dodawane do kontekstu.
-Wyświetl poszczególne mecze poniżej tabeli.
-Zadbaj o walidację.
+3. Make sure the data is properly added to the context.
+Display individual matches below the table.
+Take care of validation.
-4. W komponencie `Tables` wygeneruj tabelę ligi.
+4. In the `Tables` component, generate the league table.